-After a DUI arrest, if the challenge to the administrative suspension was not successful, there is still a possibility of a hardship license.
-In Jacksonville in particular, it is very difficult to function without a car, so losing a driver license, usually effects the whole family.
+After a DUI arrest, if the challenge to the initial administrative suspension was not successful, you may be able to apply for a hardship license.
+In Jacksonville, it is very difficult to function without a car, so losing a driver's license, usually affects the whole family.
 A driver's license suspension is a result of a DUI arrest.

-In order to be eligible for a hardship license in Florida after a DUI arrest you need:
+In order to be eligible for a hardship license in Florida after a DUI arrest you need to:

 - Florida law prohibits any hardship license for a 2nd or subsequent suspension for breath test refusal or if the person has been convicted of DUI section 316.193 two or more times.